awsdocs/amazon-redshift-management-guide/doc_source/jdbc20-configuration-options.md

 + **Default Value** – false
 + **Data Type** – Boolean

-This option specifies whether the driver lowercases all database groups \(DbGroups\) sent from the identity provider to Amazon Redshift when using SSO authentication\.
+This option specifies whether the driver lowercases all database groups \(DbGroups\) sent from the identity provider to Amazon Redshift when using single sign\-on authentication\.

 This parameter is optional\.